MarcoBrill/TSMamba/README.md

 ## Installation
 To use this repository, clone it to your local machine and install the required dependencies.

+### Customization Tips:
+- Replace `your-username` with your GitHub username.
+- Update the dataset format and preprocessing steps if your data is different.
+- Add more details about the TSMamba model if it's a custom or research-based architecture.
+- Include links to research papers or related projects if applicable.

 ```bash
 # Clone the repository
 git clone https://github.com/your-username/tsmamba-time-series-forecasting.git